As its Global Entrepreneurs Week, I wanted to share a few things with you …..

 Those Who Pay, Pay Attention

-I recently launched my first book ‘Proven Secrets to Celebrity Endorsement’, the truth was for years I was putting amazing content about celebrity and influencer marketing on our site, but because people had not paid for it, they had not invested in it and therefore they had not read it or utilised my tips, this was so frustrating, as people were emailing us the same questions and I kept sending links to our guides and they were just not being read.
+Last year I launched my first book ‘Proven Secrets to Celebrity Endorsement’, the truth was for years I was putting amazing content about celebrity and influencer marketing on our site, but because people had not paid for it, they had not invested in it and therefore they had not read it or utilised my tips, this was so frustrating, as people were emailing us the same questions and I kept sending links to our guides and they were just not being read.
 So I decided instead to put it all together into a book, and I knew also that the more they paid for it the greater chance they would actually read it when purchased and utilise my suggestions, and thus meaning they would get more value from our site, and stay a member for longer.
 Similarly we used to offer free trials to our service, but because it was free, people often didn’t utilise the trial.
 So one thing I have learnt is that those that pay, pay attention and the more you pay, the closer attention you pay.
 You are actually doing your audience a huge disservice by offering everything for free.

 Also for a long time we under charged for our service, but by under charging you are doing your business and your clients a massive disservice too, as by not charging enough you cannot give enough time and value to each account, and also if people have not paid enough, they won’t care enough to make use of your service, so always charge what you are worth and offer great value and customer support with that.